“I never thought I’d say this out loud… but sometimes, I hate being a mum.”

 This feeling is far more common than you think.

-Let’s Talk About It: Why New Mums Hide How They Really Feel
+Why New Mums Don’t Talk About How They Really Feel

-But inside, they’re screaming, “I hate being a mum!”
+But inside, you’re screaming, “I hate this!
+I hate being a mum!
+I want my life back!”

 Maternal love doesn’t always hit like a lightning bolt the moment you hold your baby.